masasam/emacs-easy-hugo/README.md

     M-x easy-hugo-newpost

 You can post a new article
-Hit a blog file name
+Hit a article file name

 ![easy-hugo2](image/easy-hugo2.png)